SCLOUD-PTE-LTD/docs/private-cloud/core.md

 ### Infrastructure: Servers, switches, and storage devices used to host the SCloudStack platform.
 The platform supports and is compatible with general-purpose x86, ARM and MIPS architecture hardware servers, regardless of server and hardware brand;

-Supports disk storage such as SSD, SATA, SAS, etc., as well as computing and storage hyper-converged nodes and interconnected disk array devices, without vendor lock-in.
+Supports disk storage such as SSD, `SATA`, SAS, etc., as well as computing and storage hyper-converged nodes and interconnected disk array devices, without vendor lock-in.

 Supports access to network devices such as Huawei, Cisco, and H3C routers, and all network functions are defined through SDN software, requiring only physical switches to support features such as VLANs, trunks, IPv6, port aggregation, and stacking.